-- Transmit data files across a room or around the world, with less expense and greater speed than is generally possible through other media. - Share expensive peripherals among several CPUs, some of which may be remote. - Use another tool in the creation of high-availability (superreliable) systems, adding to the Unibus links and multi-port options that Digital already supplies. - Make more extensive use of memory-only systems.
+- Transmit data files across a room or around the world, with less expense and greater speed than is generally possible through other media. - Share expensive peripherals among several CPUs, some of which may be remote. - Use another tool in the creation of high-availability (super-reliable) systems, adding to the Unibus links and multi-port options that Digital already supplies. - · Make more extensive use of memory-only systems. - DECNET Phase III protocols support network topologies with multi-passing and route-through.

 DECnet is also the collective name for the set of software products which extend various DEC operating systems so they can be interconnected with each other to form computer networks.
-The DECnet user can configure a variety of networks by choosing the appropriate CPUs, line interfaces (and speeds), and operating systems software.
+The DECnet user can configure a variety of networks by choosing the appropriate CPUs, line interfaces (and speeds) and operating systems software.
 Such networks typically fall into one of three classes: 1) those that move data from one physical location to another; 2) file-oriented networks, often the case for remote job entry systems; or 3) line-oriented networks, as occurs with the concentration of interactive terminal data.

 DECnet programs are designed to simplify network configuration and generation and to provide computing networks for industrial, commercial, scientific, and educational markets.
 The programs allow "dynamic reconfiguration," the ability to switch lines without interrupting service in case of malfunction.
-A full point-topoint interconnect capability allows disk-to-task communications by which programs running on separate networks can exchange data.
+A full point-to-point interconnect capability allows disk-to-task communications by which programs running on separate networks can exchange data.
 Remote resources access for use of peripherals at another node and remote sequential I/O files are also supported.

 DECnet-20 supports full-duplex transmission in point-topoint operation using serial synchronous facilities.
-On a DECSYSTEM-2040/2060, DECnet-20 supports one pointto-point synchronous link.
+On a DECSYSTEM-2040/2060, DECnet-20 supports one pointto-point link.
 On a DECSYSTEM-2020, two point-to-point synchronous links may be supported with the proper hardware configuration.
 Only one physical link may connect any pair of nodes.